just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/Cryptography-Securing-the-Internet.rst

     </p>
     <p>
-      The discovery of a solution to the <span class="hover vocab yui-wk-div" data-id='key exchange problem'>key exchange problem</span> was one of the biggest breakthroughs in modern cryptography -- and without this discovery it would simply be impossible to have an Internet today that we could use for banking, buying goods on Amazon, and so on.
+      The discovery of a solution to the <span class="hover vocab yui-wk-div" data-id='key exchange problem'>key exchange problem</span> was one of the biggest breakthroughs in modern cryptography -- and without this discovery it would be impossible to have an Internet today that we could use for banking, buying goods on Amazon, and so on.
     </p>
     <p><span class="hover vocab yui-wk-div" data-id='public key cryptography'>Public key cryptography</span> is a very technical topic, the mathematical details of which go beyond the scope of this course.